JiachuanXu/JiachuanXu.github.io/_pages/about.md

 ---
 ![The Weak Lensing Hat-trick!](/images/WLHatTrick.png)

 I am Jiachuan Xu (徐家川), a Ph.D. candidate at the Steward Observatory and Department of Astronomy, The University of Arizona.
+I'm from Tianjin, a livable harbour city in China.
 I am a member of [AZCosmosLab](https://cosmolab.arizona.edu/), where I do all the exciting research to understand our Universe through weak gravitational lensing!

 A data-driven personal website
 ======